parulnith/parulnith/README.md

 Here are some of the ways to get to know more about my work:

 * ✍🏻 **Blog** : I mostly share my thoughts on data science via my [blog on Medium](https://medium.com/@pandeyparul) where you'll find different articles covering various aspects of the field.
 You can find these articles organized into different categories [here](https://github.com/parulnith/Data-Science-Articles).
-Some of my tutorials have been included in the documentation of the libraries :
+Some of my tutorials have been included in the documentation of the libraries.
+Click on the image below to know more👇

 <a href="Presentation1.pdf" class="image fit"><img src="article.png" alt=""></a>